What is Degree Works?

 The certificate program coursework also fulfills the necessary requirements for American Board of Radiology (ABR) or ABR examinations for medical physics candidates.

 Now accepting applications for admission to the summer semester.

-CAMPEP submission for this certificate program is pending.
+CAMPEP approval for this certificate program is pending.

 The Medical Physics Certificate Program consists of 6 courses with a total of 18 core credits.
 The instruction will primarily occur online and will include both synchronous and asynchronous learning.
-Students enrolled continuously will enroll in fall (2 courses) spring (2 courses) and summer (2 courses-alternate) and will be able to complete the program in 24 months.
+Students enrolled continuously will enroll in fall (1 course) spring (1 course) and summer (1 course-alternate) and will be able to complete the program in 24 months.
 Courses in the programs will be taught in predominately hybrid formats.